2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 Name|Info
 ---|---
-Server|A device which received a `register` request (this should always be the device which built a TCP server) Client|A device which made a connection by sending a `register` request (this should always be the device which connected to an existing TCP server)
+Server|A device which received a `register` request (this should be the device which built a TCP server) Client|A device which made a connection by sending a `register` request (this should be the device which connected to an existing TCP server)

 ## Defined Types